Plus (autonomous trucking): History

 Also in May 2021, Plus carried out a 4,000-mile drive from Suzhou to Dunhuang on China's Silk Road to test the safety and performance of its self-driving system.
 The truck was autonomous but supervised during the drive.

 The following month, Amazon.com made an order to purchase 1,000 self-driving systems from the company.
 Plus had started to deliver its self-driving technology to Amazon in February 2021.
 In a separate deal, Amazon gained the option to purchase up to a 20% stake in Plus.

 The company completed a driverless truck demonstration on the Wufengshan highway in China, in June 2021.
 The driverless semi truck was operated using Plus's Level 4 autonomous driving technology, without a safety driver or use of any remote controls.

+In May 2023, Plus and Bosch announced a collaboration to combine Plus’ PlusDrive solution with Bosch's integrated steering system featuring software, sensors, vehicle computers, and actuators to provide Level 2 partial automation solution for commercial vehicles.
+In November, Plus, IVECO, DSV, and dm-drogerie market, launched an automated trucking pilot in Germany where IVECO S-Way trucks equipped with Plus's automated system are delivering commercial freight between the dm distribution center in Waghäusel and the DSV distribution center in Gernsheim.
+In August, Plus expanded to Australia through a collaboration with toll-road operator, Transurban, and IVECO to bring Level 4 driverless trucks to Australia.

+In March 2024, Plus announced a long-term global partnership with Scania/MAN/Navistar brands of the Traton Group to deploy Level 4 autonomous trucks, with testing underway in Texas and Sweden.
+In May, Plus and Hyundai Motor Company announced their collaboration and demonstrated the first Level 4 autonomous Class 8 hydrogen fuel cell electric truck in the United States, an Xcient Fuel Cell truck with Plus's SuperDrive Level 4 self-driving technology.
+Later in July, Plus and Ambarella announced that its transformer-based perception stack PlusVision can run on Ambarella system-on-a-chip.